Harrington column: Top 14 clubs pay respects to France icon ‘Domi’

 It was a performance for the ages, from the man and his colleagues, and an indelible marker of that tournament.

-In the pantheon, for meaning it's way behind Nelson Mandela handing the Webb Ellis Trophy to Francois Pienaar in 1995 or Siya Kolisi lifting the trophy in 2019, but it ranks alongside Jonah Lomu's four tries against , Jonny Wilkinson's drop-goal to win it all in 2003, and – a personal one because I lived in Ireland at the time – Gordon Hamilton's lead-taking try for Ireland in the 1991 quarter-final against Australia at Lansdowne Road.
+In the World Cup pantheon, for meaning it’s way behind Nelson Mandela handing the Webb Ellis Trophy to Francois Pienaar in 1995 or Siya Kolisi lifting the trophy in 2019, but it ranks alongside Jonah Lomu’s four tries against England, Jonny Wilkinson’s drop-goal to win it all in 2003, and – a personal one because I lived in at the time – Gordon Hamilton’s lead-taking try for Ireland in the 1991 quarter-final against at Lansdowne Road.
 And the three minutes of quivering nervous excitement that followed, almost physically shaking the country… before the inevitable heartbreak as Michael Lynagh went over at the death.

 It has not been a good week for French rugby.
-Former international hooker Marc Dal Maso, who was capped 33 times between 1988 and 2000, has taken an extended break from coaching at Top 14 side for health reasons.
+Former international hooker Marc Dal Maso, who was capped 33 times between 1988 and 2000, has taken an extended break from coaching at Top 14 side Brive for health reasons.

 The forwards coach has been battling Parkinson’s for almost eight years, but he this week informed head coach Jeremy Davidson that he needed to ‘take leave to devote himself fully to his health’, the club said in a statement.
 It went on to say his condition had worsened in recent weeks, and in light of the current health situation he thought it best to take a step back from his role.